-Another common dilemma is, how do you deal with that co-worker pressuring you to give more than you can afford to a holiday gift collection?
+Another common dilemma is, how you deal with co-worker pressure to give more than you can afford to a holiday gift collection.
+Also, a big concern each year is what are appropriate gifts for colleagues.

+Each office will have its own gift-giving rules—including rules for donating to charities.
 If your office is taking up a collection for a group gift for a colleague, you may feel uncomfortable about pitching in.
 Perhaps you're new to the office, or you're just financially strapped at the moment.
-If you're being pressured to chip in for a gift when you'd rather not, it's okay to say, "Sorry, but I need to pass," or "Sorry, my budget won't allow it this year."
+If you're being pressured to chip in for a gift when you'd rather not, it's okay to say, "Sorry, but I need to pass" or "Sorry, my budget won't allow it this year."

-As a general rule, gifts that are intended to be put on the recipient's body (such as perfume, lotion, clothes, or jewelry) are too personal to give to colleagues.
+As a general rule, gifts that are intended to be put on the recipient's body—such as perfume, lotion, clothes, or jewelry—are too personal to give to work colleagues.
 Gag gifts should also be avoided because they can be hit or miss, especially if you don't know the recipient that well.

-Wine and liquor are often appreciated—and have the benefit of being easily regifted if they're not to someone's taste—but be careful about giving alcohol to a recovering alcoholic, a Muslim, or someone else who is known not to drink.
+Wine and liquor are often appreciated—and have the benefit of being easily re-gifted if they're not to someone's taste.
+However, be careful about giving alcohol to a recovering alcoholic, a Muslim, or someone else who is known not to drink.

 Select Your Gift Thoughtfully